-Societies are becoming increasingly dependent on digital technologies, including decision-making algorithms applied across a broad spectrum of sectors such as transportation and automated driving, health and medical diagnostics, public administration and criminal justice, insurance, commerce, news, advertising or autonomous weapons.
+Societies are becoming increasingly dependent on digital technologies, including decision-making algorithms applied across a broad spectrum of sectors such as transportation and automated driving, health and medical diagnostics, public administration and criminal justice, insurance, commerce, news, advertising, and autonomous weapons.
 As decision-making algorithms become more widespread and capable of processing large bodies of information both at scale and speed, and optimising choices for humans and institutions, they can bring wide crosscutting benefits to society.
 Yet they are also increasingly complex, not free from errors and possibly biased.
 They remain challenging to conventional decision-making where human judgment and ethical deliberation matter.

 In July 2018, with support from the Swiss Re Institute, IRGC organised a multi-disciplinary and multi-stakeholder workshop on the governance of decision-making algorithms.
 In a round-table setting, a group of thirty scientists, developers in AI and data science, experts in regulatory issues and policy analysis, and representatives of industry and insurance companies discussed governing risks and benefits, both at technical and governance levels.